JakeC007/JakeC007.github.io/ai-safety.md

         <span data-copy="AS-HERO-EYEBROW">AI Safety for Young People</span>
       </div>

-      <h1 class="as-h1" data-copy="AS-HERO-H1">Youth is where AI safety gets decided <em>first</em>.</h1>
+      <h1 class="as-h1" data-copy="AS-HERO-H1">Youth is where AI safety is being decided <em>first</em>.</h1>

       <p class="as-lede" data-copy="AS-HERO-P1">
-        Most AI safety work argues about harms that might arrive.
-In products used by minors, the harms are documented, the statutes are in force, and the enforcement actions are filed.
-That makes youth the one domain where AI governance has already stopped being a proposal.
+        Much AI safety research concerns harms that may arrive later.
+In products used by minors, the harms are already documented and the statutes are already in force, which makes youth the area where AI governance has moved furthest from proposal into practice.
       </p>

       <p class="as-lede" data-copy="AS-HERO-P2">